 GeneCards Summary for NPC1L1 Gene

-NPC1L1 (NPC1-Like 1) is a Protein Coding gene.
-Diseases associated with NPC1L1 include niemann-pick disease, type c1 and niemann-pick disease.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
+NPC1L1 (NPC1 Like 1) is a Protein Coding gene.
+Diseases associated with NPC1L1 include niemann-pick disease and pick disease.
+Among its related pathways are Lipoprotein metabolism and Metabolism.
 GO annotations related to this gene include Rab GTPase binding and myosin V binding.
-An important paralog of this gene is PTCH2.
+An important paralog of this gene is PTCHD3.